International Union for Conservation of Nature: Commissions

-Secretariat

 The IUCN head office is in Gland, Switzerland.
 Eight regional offices headed by a director implement IUCN's program in their respective territories.
 Since 1980, IUCN has established offices in more than 50 countries.

 Governance and funding

 Governance

 The World Conservation Congress (Members' Assembly) is IUCN's highest decision-making body.
-The Congress convenes every four years.
-It elects the council, including the President, and approves IUCN's workprogram for the next four years and budget.
+The congress convenes every four years.
+It elects the council, including the president, and approves IUCN's work program for the next four years and budget.

-The IUCN Council is the principal governing body of IUCN.
-The Council provides strategic direction for the activities of the Union, discusses specific policy issues and provides guidance on finance and the membership development of the Union.
-The council is composed of the President, four Vice Presidents (elected by the council from among its members), the Treasurer, the Chairs of IUCN's six Commissions, three Regional Councillors from each of IUCN's eight Statutory Regions and a Councillor from the State in which IUCN has its seat (Switzerland).
-IUCN's current President is Razan Al Mubarak.
+The IUCN council is the principal governing body of IUCN.
+The council provides strategic direction for the activities of the Union, discusses specific policy issues and provides guidance on finance and the membership development of the Union.
+The council is composed of the president, four vice presidents (elected by the council from among its members), the treasurer, the chairs of IUCN's six commissions, three regional councillors from each of IUCN's eight statutory regions and a councillor from the state in which IUCN has its seat (Switzerland).
+IUCN's current president is Razan Al Mubarak.

-The Council appoints a Director General, who is responsible for the overall management of IUCN and the running of the Secretariat.
-The current IUCN Director General is Bruno Oberle.
-He succeeded Inger Andersen.
+The council appoints a director general, who is responsible for the overall management of IUCN and the running of the secretariat.
+The current IUCN director general is Grethel Aguilar.
+She succeeded Bruno Oberle.